mwolff44/pk-sbc/README.md

 - Donation
 - Stats

-## What is pyfreebilling
+## What is PKS : P-Kiss-SBC

 The new flavor of *pyfreebilling*, P-KISS-SBC, is an *open source simple and stupid SBC* based on *Kamailio* and *RTP Engine* .

 ## License

-pyfreebilling is under AGPLv3 license.
+P-Kiss-SBC is under AGPLv3 license.
 You can read it in COPYING file.

 [![AGPLv3 License](https://img.shields.io/badge/license-AGPLv3-blue.svg?style=flat-square)](http://www.fsf.org)